South Africa plans to share AstraZeneca vaccine, first J&J shots expected

 SAHPRA did not immediately respond to a request for comment.

-Additional reporting by Wendell Roelf in Cape Town; Editing by Nick Macfie
+Reporting by Alexander Winning in Johannesburg and Wendell Roelf in Cape Town; Editing by Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.